MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-and-understand-call-summary.md

-- **Highlights tab**:
-    The **Keywords** tab displays relevant talking points that were mentioned during the call:
+- **Highlights tab**: The **Highlights** tab displays relevant talking points that were mentioned during the call.
     - **Tracked keywords**: Displays the predefined keywords that customers mentioned during the call.
 When you select a keyword, you can see where it was mentioned on the timeline.
     - **People**: Displays the names of people mentioned during the call; for example, Sarah calling from Contoso.
 When you select a name, you can see where it was mentioned on the timeline.
     - **Products**: Displays the names of the products mentioned during the call; for example, I only know how to use a Fabrikam LED TV.
 When you select a product, you can see where it was mentioned on the timeline.
     - **Competitors**: Displays the defined competitors mentioned during the call.
 When you select a competitor, you can see where it was mentioned on the timeline.
     - **Best-practice keywords**: Displays keywords that can be used as best practices during the call.
 When you select a best practice keyword, you can see where it was mentioned on the timeline.
     - **Other brands and org**: Displays brand and organization names (other than your organization’s) mentioned during the call.
 When you select a brand or organization name, you can see where it was mentioned on the timeline.
     The following image is an example of the **Keywords** tab:
     > [!div class="mx-imgBorder"]
     > ![Keywords tab](media/ci-summary-keywords.png "Keywords tab")

 ### Call transcript and translation

-- **Conversation tab**:
-    The **Conversation** tab displays the written record of the call and timeline where you can read, comment, and translate.
+- **Conversation tab**: The **Conversation** tab displays the written record of the call and timeline where you can read, comment, and translate.
 The following image is an example of the **Conversation** tab:
     > [!div class="mx-imgBorder"]
     > ![Conversation tab with sample transcript](media/ci-transcript-conversation-transcript.png "Conversation tab with sample transcript")
     As a manager, you can review the transcript and leave a comment (for example, suggesting how the seller could possibly handle such a situation in the future).